pdicerbo/P1.7/Results/Readme.rst

 .. image:: plots/timing_10000.png

+As one can see, the PLASMA_DSYEV function produces much better results that the PDSYEV function.

+**Scaling**

 In the following three plots I shows the speedup obtained respectively for matrix size 4000, 8000, 10000:

 .. image:: plots/scaling_4000.png